makinacorpus/DbToolsBundle/docs/content/anonymization/performance.md

 capabilities, we created a [benchmark app](https://github.com/DbToolsBundle/benchmark-app).

-In this app, you will find a Symfony application that uses 4 different DBAL Doctrine connections (SQLite, PostgreSQL, MariaDb and MySQL).
+In this app, you will find a Symfony application that uses 4 different DBAL Doctrine connections (SQLite, PostgreSQL, MariaDB and MySQL).

 For each one of these connections, we defined the same 3 entities : Customer, Address and Order.